 Likewise, if you have a pleasant dream with a tiger, it can mean that you have finally “arrived” or will soon arrive in an area of your life, meaning you have achieved mastery.

 Tiger Tattoo Meaning

 A tiger tattoo sends a powerful message to the world because the tiger embodies so many majestic qualities.
-Of course, tattoos are deeply personal to the person who has them, and how the tattoo artists presents the tiger will speak volumes.
+Of course, tattoos are deeply personal to the person whose skin they adorn.
+In addition, how the tattoo artist presents the tiger will speak volumes.
 For instance, tigers can both ferocious and cuddly.

 On a spiritual level a tiger tattoo, especially one with a dragon, can demonstrate that you seek harmony in your life, the balance of yin and yang energy.